Immigration Health Surcharge (IHS)

 The IHS is calculated and paid through the visa application portal — applicants cannot make a separate payment or pay in instalments.

-Who is Exempt from the IHS?
+Who is exempt from the IHS?

 The following categories do not pay the IHS: